LalaIAm/tarot-cline/memory-bank/activeContext.md

 - Privacy-focused design with secure user data handling

 ## Learnings & Project Insights
-As the project is in its initialization phase, specific learnings will be documented as development progresses.
-Initial insights from planning include:
+Initial insights from planning and implementation include:

 - The importance of a clear architecture before implementation begins
 - The need for consistent patterns across the application
 - The benefit of organizing by feature for better maintainability
 - The critical nature of user experience in a reflective, personal application like TarotLyfe
+- The value of SCSS for creating a maintainable styling system
+- The benefit of setting up a proper project structure early on
+- The importance of addressing technical debt (SCSS deprecation warnings) early

 This active context document will be regularly updated as the project evolves, with particular attention to current focus, recent changes, and next steps to ensure continuity between development sessions.